-This entry was posted on Sunday, January 19th, 2020 at 15:36 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, January 19th, 2020 at 15:36 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 A delegation of heads of European Union missions toured Issawiya and publicized an official demand that Israel keep its obligations to the occupied Palestinian population; protest and support vigil for Issawiya residents in custody and for Jonathan Pollak took place opposite the Jerusalem Magistrate Court; the Israeli army’s Central Command general came in person to expel a Palestinian flock of sheep out of Al Auja grazing grounds near the illegal settler-colonist outpost Havat Omer; Jewish settler-colonists pepper-sprayed an activist at Rashash, on the West Bank hill range

 At Issawiya a certain measure of calm has been noted in Israeli police activity in the evening hours.
 Late night, forces of the Border Police and Special Police still enter the neighborhood, issuing orders to report for questioning and checking the presence at home of people under house arrest.
 At least once Border Police forces entered the neighborhood when school was out and placed themselves around the school buildings.

 On Monday, January 13, a delegation of heads of European Union missions came to tour the neighborhood and eventually publicized an official demand of the Israeli authorities to fulfil their obligations to the Palestinians under occupation (for the official statement, read here).